-Sacklers Reject Demand They Surrender Personal Wealth To Settle Opioid Claims
+Sacklers Reject Demand That They Surrender Personal Wealth To Settle Opioid Claims

 If Purdue Pharma does file for bankruptcy without first reaching some kind of structured deal, it could take years to sort out the remaining value of the company's assets and then determine who's first in line for compensation.

-Pressure to reach a settlement is also intensifying because a federal opioid trial involving Purdue Pharma and more than twenty other drug makers, distributors and pharmacy chains is set to begin next month in Cleveland.
+Pressure to reach a settlement is also intensifying because a federal opioid trial involving Purdue Pharma and more than 20 other drugmakers, distributors and pharmacy chains is set to begin next month in Cleveland.

 While that legal process moves forward, state attorneys general have promised to continue pursuing the Sacklers personally to recoup profits the family received from opioid sales, even if Purdue Pharma seeks Chapter 11 protection.

-"I won't let them get away with their crimes," wrote Pennsylvania Attorney General Josh Shapiro Saturday on Twitter.
+"I won't let them get away with their crimes," Pennsylvania Attorney General Josh Shapiro wrote Saturday on Twitter.
 "I will sue them personally, so that we can dig into their personal pocketbooks."

 The Wall Street Journal also reported Friday that the U.S. Justice Department is involved in separate talks with Purdue Pharma.